mymai91/image-uploader/angular-app/src/app/features/auth/LoginContributor.md

 Use:

 - tap for side effects (logging, saving data)
-- map when you need to transform the data stream
+- map when you need to transform/modify the data stream

 ```
 // tap: Used for side effects, doesn't transform data